 4. Make the Customer Experience Personal

-City Chic, a shared Guidance and Nosto client, successfully implemented a personalization platform that learns the preferences of each user through clicks and time spent on each product and then displays them as the user clicks through the site.
+City Chic, a shared Guidance and Nosto client, successfully implemented a personalization platform that learns the preferences of each user through clicks and time spent on each product and then displays them as the user navigates the site.
 Customers have reported high satisfaction in being presented with products that match their size and fashion style.

-5. Design Your Site for a Kindergartener
+5. Design Your Site for Anyone

-Keep it as simple as possible.
-Forrester’s 2018 Retail Best Practices: Mobile and Web reported 73% of customers exit a poorly designed mobile site and move to a higher-quality mobile site that makes buying easier.
-The Baymard Institute found a lengthy checkout process accounted for 28% of online cart abandonments.
-Guidance was able to simplify the Hearst brands, unifying them in a single platform with unified account management and single sign-on (SSO) on the Magento 2.3 Commerce Cloud.
-The new Hearst platform has global navigation and universal cart and checkout solution capable of upselling and cross-selling for increased Average Order Value (AOV).
+Website optimization is a key part of a customer-first strategy.
+As a Magento website development partner, Guidance was able to simplify the Hearst brands, unifying them in a single platform with unified account management and single sign-on (SSO) on the Magento 2.3 Commerce Cloud.
+The platform’s solutions are capable of upselling and cross-selling for increased Average Order Value (AOV).

-6. Be Transparent with Your Customers
+6. Be Transparent

 7. Provide Excellent Customer Service

 Invest in customer service: it will pay off.
-Retaining a customer can be five to 25 times cheaper than acquiring a new one.
+Customer retention can be five to 25 times cheaper than acquiring new customers.
 On a given day, Zappos answered calls in 25 seconds, chats in 31 seconds, and emails in 4 hours and 15 minutes on average.
 Calls accounted for more than 70% of the total customer interactions.

 8. Survey Customers for Feedback

-9. Prepare for the New Customer Technologies
+9. Prepare for New Customer Technologies

-Guidance’s strategy team can help you identify 2020 opportunities to increase customer success.
-And, we can help you layout a two-year customer obsession transformation plan to increase NPS and overall customer satisfaction in key areas.
+Guidance’s strategy team can help you identify opportunities to increase customer retention and even help lay out a two-year customer obsession transformation plan to increase NPS and overall customer satisfaction.
+Contact us today to get started.